-In order to receive legal personality every foundation in the sense of the Civil Code (BGB) must be recognised by the competent authority in the state in which the foundation wants to be headquartered.
-The authority must recognise a foundation when the legal requirements are met and the foundation can ensure that its purpose can be pursued permanently and the purpose does not contravene the general interest.
+In order to receive legal personality, every foundation in the sense of the German Civil Code (BGB) must be recognised by the competent authority in the state in which the foundation wants to be headquartered.
+The authority must recognise a foundation when the legal requirements are met, the foundation can ensure that its purpose can be pursued permanently, and the purpose does not contravene the general interest.
 The foundation must have statutes covering the following points: The name, the headquarters, the purpose, the assets and the formation of the board.
 The authority ensures that the will of the founder, the statutes, and the purpose comply with the law.
 The administration also determines whether or not the assets are sufficient to pursue the stated purpose of the foundation.
-There is no minimum capital for the establishment of a foundation specified in the law, but authorities in most states normally ask for at least \in 50,000 - \in 100,000.
+There is no minimum capital for the establishment of a foundation specified in the law.
+However, the capital must be high enough to fulfil the defined purpose in the long term.